CuteTenshii/guns-solver/README.md

 **Static = values that never change based on the same challenge, public salt, and nonce.**<br>
 **Dynamic = values that change on EACH solve, whatever the input is.**

+- **WASM result hasn't been reverse engineered yet.**
+  It produces a 5-character hexadecimal string.
+The issue is that some hashes use this value as input.
-- 4 of 5 static hashes in the payload have been reverse engineered.
+- **5 of 5 static hashes** in the payload have been reverse engineered!
-- No dynamic hashes in the payload have been reverse engineered.
+- **0 of 2 dynamic hashes** in the payload have been reverse engineered.
+  Issue is how to find out what the input is, since it changes on each solve.

 See [Payload construction](#payload-construction) for more details.